NotQuiteApex/NotQuiteApex/README.md

 ### Hey, I'm Logan (or Apex)! (pronouns: he/him)
-I do a lot of C++, Lua, and Python, as well as Embedded C (Arduino/PlatformIO) and C# (WinForms).
-I'm currently pursuing my Computer Science degree.
-I stream on Twitch.tv as a hobby under this name, mostly games and talking with friends.
+I do a lot of C++, Lua, and Python, as well as Embedded C (Arduino/PlatformIO) and C# (WinForms), and am learning Rust in my free time.
+I'm well experienced in making use of REST APIs.
+I'm currently pursuing my BS Computer Science degree at Purdue University.
+I also stream on Twitch.tv as a hobby under this name, mostly games and talking with friends.